What is one strategy for managing complex critical path challenges?

 Some additional information that might be helpful for you are:

-* The other options (A, B, and D) are not the unit of time used on Solution Roadmaps, but rather units of time that may be used for other purposes or in other contexts.
+* The other options (B, C, and D) are not the primary purpose of PO Sync, but rather purposes of other events or activities.

 Answer : D